Inspection Reports for

 Findings

-The facility was found to be clean, odor-free, and in good repair with all rooms properly furnished and sufficiently lit.
-Water temperatures, food supplies, fire safety equipment, carbon monoxide detectors, first aid kits, and medication storage were all in compliance.
+The facility was found to be clean, odor-free, and in good repair with all required furniture and sufficient lighting.
+Water temperatures, food supplies, fire safety equipment, carbon monoxide detectors, first aid kits, and medication storage were all compliant.
 No deficiencies were cited during the inspection.

 An unannounced case management inspection was conducted to address concerns of recent falls within the last week at the facility.